papadanku/papadanku.github.io/doc/index.rst

 :YouTube: https://www.youtube.com/@papadanku
 :Instagram: https://www.instagram.com/paulinyourwall/

+As a personal social media manager, I:

-- Maintained a YouTube page for promotional and personal videos.
+- Maintained a YouTube page for promotional and personal videos
-- Used a note-based template system through `Logseq <https://logseq.com/>`_ to streamline filling out information for video content.
+- Utilized a note-based template system through `Logseq <https://logseq.com/>`_ to streamline content creation
-- Engaged with the audience and reflected feedback.
+- Engaged with the audience and reflected feedback
-- Used YouTube Analytics to monitor audience data.
+- Monitored audience data using YouTube Analytics